-British are credited with popularising coffee cultivation in Coorg.
-Coorg’s merger with the then Mysore State, now Karnataka.
-For the connoisseurs of nature and adventure, the name of Coorg props up as a paradise.
+British are credited with popularising coffee cultivation in Coorg through its merger with the then Mysore State, now Karnataka.
+For the connoisseurs of nature and adventure, the name Coorg props up as a paradise and gives themgoosebumps.
 Numerous waterfalls come rollicking down the mountain cliffs at many locations in the district during monsoon propping up as nature’s beauty spots.
-Long and circuitous roads, undulating paddy fields, thick canopy of coffee plantations, ever gurgling brooks and rivulets, lashing rains in monsoon, provide relief to the visitors from the monotonous routines.
-Skyway International Travels Team is happy to bring out this 2011 calendar selective twelve tourist spots in the form of photographs and welcome you to this paradise !!!
+Long and circuitous roads, undulating paddy fields, thick canopy of coffee plantations, ever gurgling brooks and rivulets, lashing rains in monsoon, provide relief to the visitors from their busy and monotonous routines.
+Skyway International Travels Team is happy to bring out these selective tourist spots and welcome you to this Paradise!